 Instead, sample the foods you really love.
-At parties, choose a few of your favourite hors d’ouevres and then move away from the buffet table.
+At get-togethers, choose a few of your favourite hors d’ouevres and then move away from the buffet table.
 Don’t blow your calories on foods you aren’t crazy about.
-At the holiday meal, take only a few tablespoons of higher fat foods like mashed potatoes, turkey stuffing, and rich desserts.
+At the holiday meal, take only a few tablespoons of higher calorie foods like mashed potatoes, turkey stuffing and rich desserts.

 Myth: A few little nibbles won’t do any harm

 A handful of nuts here, a piece of cheese there, and a few cookies later on can add up to an entire meal’s worth of calories.
-It’s often the mindless, invisible nibbles we consume over the day that do damage to our waistline.
+It’s often the mindless, invisible nibbles we consume over the day that, ultimately, do damage to our waistline.